 CMRI cancer unit's major achievements:

-2019 ProCan was the first program in the world to analyse the proteomes of 10,000 human cancers.
+2019 ProCan was the first proteomics program in the world to analyse the proteomes of 10,000 human cancers.

 2016 ProCan was established with a $10 million grant from the Australian Cancer Research Foundation (ACRF).
 ProCan is a world-first initiative developed by Professors Phil Robinson and Roger Reddel which launched in September 2016.

-2015 We discovered that cancer cells which switch on Alternative Lengthening of Telomeres (ALT) by losing ATRX gene function are much more fragile than normal cells when exposed to various forms of stress.
+2015 CMRI discovered that cancer cells which switch on Alternative Lengthening of Telomeres (ALT) by losing ATRX gene function are much more fragile than normal cells when exposed to various forms of stress.
 We are using this knowledge to design treatments that will kill ALT-positive cancers with minimal side effects on normal cells.

 2014 CMRI identified a gene that causes inherited bone marrow failure and uncovered a key anti-cancer target for ALT cancers - some of the most aggressive types.